 Examples of Normal functioning can be added endlessly as everything that has been designed by natural selection works according to these principles.
 Take nutrition.
 Nutrition is a cycle, but if it can be said to start it starts with the body detecting that it is running low on energy.
 It then produces a mental instance of hunger, the purpose of which is to get the organism to engage in food-procurement behavior.
 The organism then procures a source of energy from which it has been designed to be able to extract nutrients.
 It ingests, chews, and swallows the food, and the stomach further breaks it up, the intestines absorb the nutrients, the blood brings the nutrients to the cells, the leftover waste is excreted.
 But things can again go wrong at every step.
 There are people whose brain does not to produce hunger (https://www.livescience.com/48710-boy-never-feels-hungry-or-thirsty.html).
-Some people are paralyzed and their hunger can’t produce food procurement.
+Some people are paralyzed and their hunger can’t produce food procurement behavior.
 Sadly, there are those whose search for food fails and may starve.
 There are people who ingest indigestible items.
 There are people with colostomy bags who do not remove wastes the Normal way.

 In Normal development children contain within them the mechanisms to eventually produce the Normal sex-specific secondary sexual characteristics at puberty.
 If this does not happen something has gone wrong (https://www.vice.com/en_us/article/9akv47/if-you-are-missing-this-gene-you-dont-go-through-puberty ).
 When building the brain it is Normal for a the consciousness of a male to identify as a male and to be sexually attracted to females, and the strength of this attraction should correspond to the attractiveness of the female.
 The same, of course, applies to females.
 Do I even need to list some of the thousands of ways a brain can malfunction?
 There is a strange double-standard in our culture’s understanding of biology when it comes to human sexuality.
 We can understand how every biological mechanism in the natural world can malfunction except in matter of sexuality.
 Sexual attraction and, lately, sexual identity are miracles in that they are the only biological processes that are perfect and infallible, I guess.